-[Model Comment: (1) Section 11-35-705340 provides for certain school districts Districts to adopt a procurement code substantially similar to the Consolidated Procurement Code.
-In the opinion of Materials Management Office Division of Procurement Services, a district's procurement code is substantially similar to the Consolidated Procurement Code if it relies on the Governor's Office of Small and Minority Business Assistance to certify businesses as minority firms.
+[Model Comment: (1) Section 11-35-5340 provides for certain school Districts to adopt a procurement code substantially similar to the Consolidated Procurement Code.
+In the opinion of Division of Procurement Services, a district's procurement code is substantially similar to the Consolidated Procurement Code if it relies on the Governor's Office of Small and Minority Business Assistance to certify businesses as minority firms.
 The Consolidated Procurement Code envisions a single, central state office that will be responsible for certifying businesses as minority firms and for assisting the Department of Revenue in carrying out the intent of Article 21 of the Procurement Code.
 Likewise, it provides, both in the Procurement Code and in Title 12, for a tax credit.
-Given this statutory intent, the tax implications, and the importance of uniform application of the minority firm standards, Materials Management Officethe Division of Procurement Services finds that individual districts Districts need not establish their own separate minority business assistance office in order to comply with Section 11-35-705340.
-Given the inability of Districts to grant tax credits against state income tax laws, Materials Management Office Division of Procurement Services find that individual districts Districts need not adopt portions of the Procurement Code directed towards such credits.
+Given this statutory intent, the tax implications, and the importance of uniform application of the minority firm standards, the Division of Procurement Services finds that individual Districts need not establish their own separate minority business assistance office in order to comply with Section 11-35-5340.
+Given the inability of Districts to grant tax credits against state income tax laws, Division of Procurement Services find that individual Districts need not adopt portions of the Procurement Code directed towards such credits.
 Accordingly, this model is drafted to exclude those portions of the Consolidated Procurement Code and the Procurement Regulations that create OSMBA, establish the standards for certification, and provide for a tax credit.
-Provisions directly applicable to a state agency, including a state CPO, have been left in and modified to apply to the district District directly.
-(2) Materials Management Office Division of Procurement Services will not provide an affirmative written opinion for a school's District's code if it substitutes a district District MBE certification process for the process managed by OSMBA, unless OSMBA certifies in writing to Materials Management Office Division of Procurement Services that the district's District's certification process is substantially similar to OSMBA's.
-Materials Management Office Division of Procurement Services strongly recommends against this approach.
+Provisions directly applicable to a state agency, including a state CPO, have been left in and modified to apply to the District directly.
+(2) Division of Procurement Services will not provide an affirmative written opinion for a District's code if it substitutes a District MBE certification process for the process managed by OSMBA, unless OSMBA certifies in writing to Division of Procurement Services that the District's certification process is substantially similar to OSMBA's.
+Division of Procurement Services strongly recommends against this approach.]